GenericMappingTools/gmt/doc/rst/source/gmtlogo.rst

 Description
 -----------

-This scrips appends the GMT logo as an overlay to an "open" PostScript file.
+This script appends the GMT logo as an overlay to an "open" PostScript file.
 The logo is 2 inches wide and 1 inch high and will be positioned relative to the current plot origin.